Force over Distance: Chapter 18

 “Yes, well,” Rush murmured, “I’m sure leaving me on that planet seemed like a good idea at the time.
 There’s relatively little advantage to the kind of retrospective analysis you’re continually subjecting yourself to.
 Do it once and shoulder the consequences, which, in your case, include but are not limited to,” he paused, counting off on his fingers, “mutiny, snide remarks—” he stopped.

-“I can think of a few more,” Young said uneasily.
+“I can think of a few more.”
+Young stared at the clear liquid in his beaten metal cup.
 “You’re pretty philosophical about all this.”

 Rush gave him a fluid shrug.
 “It’s called perspective.
 I recommend you invest.”
 The scientist’s thoughts were a bright, settled swirl.

 Young was impressed.
 He didn’t want to be.
 He couldn’t help it.
-The scientist was every bit as ruthless as Young had given him credit for, but that was only part of the picture.
-He had the kind of drive that—
+The scientist was every bit as ruthless as Young’d given him credit for, but he had a purity of focus and a depth of drive that combined—

 “Stop that,” Rush said, annoyed.
 “Don’t fuckin’ think poetic thoughts about me.
 It’s absurd.”